httpwg/http-extensions/draft-ietf-httpbis-replay.md

 request, but these techniques can be difficult to deploy, and still leave some possibility of a successful attack.

-Note that this is different from automated or user-initiated retries; replays are initiated by an attacker without the awareness of the client.
+Replay attacks are different than clients initiating retries automatically or at the request of a user; replays are initiated by an attacker without the awareness of the client.

 To help mitigate the risk of replays in HTTP, this document gives an overview of techniques for controlling these risks in servers, and defines requirements